Erdős number

-The Erdős number (/hu/) describes the "collaborative distance" between mathematician Paul Erdős and another person, as measured by authorship of mathematical papers.
-The same principle has been applied in other fields where a particular individual has collaborated with a large and broad number of peers.
+The Erdős number (/hu/) describes the "collaborative distance" between mathematician Paul Erdős and another person, measured by joint authorship of mathematical papers.
+The same principle has been applied in other fields.

 Overview

 Paul Erdős (1913–1996) was an influential Hungarian mathematician who, in the latter part of his life, spent a great deal of time writing papers with a large number of colleagues—more than 500—working on solutions to outstanding mathematical problems.
 He published more papers during his lifetime (at least 1,525) than any other mathematician in history.
 (Leonhard Euler published more total pages of mathematics but fewer separate papers: about 800.)
 Erdős spent most of his career with no permanent home or job.
 He traveled with everything he owned in two suitcases, and would visit mathematicians with whom he wanted to collaborate, often unexpectedly, and expect to stay with them.

 The idea of the Erdős number was originally created by the mathematician's friends as a tribute to his enormous output.
 Later it gained prominence as a tool to study how mathematicians cooperate to find answers to unsolved problems.
 Several projects are devoted to studying connectivity among researchers, using the Erdős number as a proxy.
 For example, Erdős collaboration graphs can tell us how authors cluster, how the number of co-authors per paper evolves over time, or how new theories propagate.

 Several studies have shown that leading mathematicians tend to have particularly low Erdős numbers.
 The median Erdős number of Fields Medalists is 3.
 Only 7,097 (about 5% of mathematicians with a collaboration path) have an Erdős number of 2 or lower.
 As time passes, the lowest Erdős number that can still be achieved will necessarily increase, as mathematicians with low Erdős numbers die and become unavailable for collaboration.
 Still, historical figures can have low Erdős numbers.
 For example, renowned Indian mathematician Srinivasa Ramanujan has an Erdős number of only 3 (through G. H. Hardy, Erdős number 2), even though Paul Erdős was only 7 years old when Ramanujan died.